Vivekanand-R/AI-Product-Framework/README.md

 E. Key role in cross-functional teams handling technical, and marketing aspects of privacy.

 **Global Data Privacy Acts:** GDPR (EU), UK Data Protection Act 2018, PDPB (Digital Personal Data Protection Act 2023 - India), PIPL, CCPA, CPRA, LGPD, PIPEDA, PDPA (Singapore), PDPA (Thailand), Australian Privacy Act 1988, New Zealand Privacy Act 2020, FERPA, HIPAA.

+**Cybersecurity:**

+**A. Compliance is no longer optional**: 40% of EU companies reported security incidents in the past year, though only 29% feel fully prepared.

+**B. Market:** The Europe cybersecurity market is projected to grow from approximately USD 63–75 billion in 2024–2025 to over USD 105–157 billion by 2030–2033, with a **compound annual growth rate (CAGR) between 8% and 12%**.

 -----------------------------------------------------------